mahanzavari/ARBAB/README.md

 - **Querying**:
   - Select records based on specific criteria.
   - Sort records by `student-number`.

+- **File I/O**:
+  - Save and load tables to/from CSV files.
+  - Save and load tables to/from binary files.

+- **Transaction Management**:
+  - Begin, commit, and rollback transactions.

 - **Help Command**:
   - Provides a list of available commands and usage examples.